oheribd/CV/README.md

 in Thai and UK is not same address and contact for freelance job is seperate email

-Find a job in a variety: UX/UI Designer, Graphic Designer, Data Analysis, Localisation, and Content creator.
+Find a job in a variety: UX/UI Designer, Graphic Designer, Data Analyst, Localisation, and Content creator.

 Please do not contact me if you are scammer.